Are Memorial and LifeCare Real Hospitals? Are They Open or Closed?

 Apple TV+’s medical drama ‘Five Days at Memorial’ revolves around the discovery of forty-five dead bodies in a New Orleans building that accommodates two hospitals named Memorial Medical Center and LifeCare Hospitals after Hurricane Katrina.
 The series progresses through the events that happen in Memorial and LifeCare that lead to the discovery of the dead bodies, depicting how thousands get stuck in the hospital building during the hurricane and the subsequent flood, awaiting evacuation.
 Since the majority of the series is set in Memorial and LifeCare, the viewers must want to know whether they are real hospitals.
 Well, let us share the answer!

-After Hurricane Katrina, the hospital got isolated due to the flooding of the nearby region.
-The bottom floor of the hospital building got reportedly flooded as well.
+After Hurricane Katrina, the hospital was isolated due to flooding in the nearby region.
+The bottom floor of the hospital building reportedly flooded as well.
 Over two thousand people, which included patients, their families, doctors and nurses, and other hospital staff, were eventually evacuated from the hospital.
-Tenet shut down the hospital building since the evacuation and listed the same for sale in June 2006.
+Tenet shut down the hospital building after the evacuation and listed it for sale in June 2006.
 LifeCare Hospitals operated on the seventh floor of Memorial to provide long-term treatment to mostly elderly and debilitated patients, occupying the north, west, and south hallways.

-When Tenet listed Memorial for sale, Ochsner Health System bought the hospital along with two other Tenet Hospitals in the Greater New Orleans area.
+When Tenet listed Memorial for sale, Ochsner Health System and two other Tenet Hospitals in the Greater New Orleans area bought the hospital.
 Ochsner renamed Memorial to “Ochsner Baptist Medical Center.”
 Ochsner Baptist is currently open under the new ownership.
 The hospital currently has around 600 physicians and specialists working at the place.
-Ochsner had renovated the hospital upon buying it from Tenet.
+Ochsner renovated the hospital after buying it from Tenet.
 Along with several additions, the company opened a $40 million Women’s Pavilion in 2013 in the hospital complex, which includes OB/GYN clinic, labor and delivery, and maternal-fetal medicine.

 Image Credit: OchsnerHealth/YouTube